Black snake (firework): Sugar snake

 The carbon in the reaction makes the snake black.
 The overall process is exothermic enough that the water produced in the reactions is vaporized.
 This steam, in addition to the carbon dioxide product, makes the snake lightweight and airy and allows it to grow to a large size from a comparably small amount of starting material.

+Retail black snake

+Modern retail black snake fireworks are based on proprietary formulas which are less toxic than the earlier types.
+In the 1800s it was found the residue left when petroleum and tar are treated with sulfuric acid, when reacted with fuming nitric acid, forms a black resin which, when burned, leaves a highly porous black ash that expands even more than thiocyanate.
+In 1931 a pyrotechnic snake based on a nitrated beta naphthol pitch was patented by inventor William F. Gehrig.
+A version using nitrated pitch combined with ammonium perchlorate was developed by Shimizu in 1981, and one using pitch combined with tetryl by Hardt in 2001.
+They are often marketed in the form of small black pellets and are nondeliquescent and shelf-stable.

 Use

-It is a popular firecracker item in India, which children play with during the festival of Diwali.
+Black snakes are a popular firework in India, which children play with during the festival of Diwali.
 Though deemed toxic by the Chest Research foundation and Pune University, black snake fireworks are still in use.
 The objective of the study was to determine which firework produced the most air pollution in India.
 The conducted study showed that the snake fireworks emitted the highest particulate matter, capable of penetrating the lungs via inhalation of smoke particles and consequently, causing significant damage.
-Other firecrackers that emit huge amounts of smoke particles include fuljhadi, pulpul, chakris and annar.
+Other fireworks that emit large amounts of smoke particles include fuljhadi (Sparkler), pulpul (Firecracker), chakris (Spinning Rocket) and annar (Flowerpot Firework).

+In popular culture

+An oversized black snake was featured as a plot device in the South Park episode "Summer Sucks".